 Baptism services are usually held on the second Sunday of each month at 11.00 am.
 There may be anywhere from one to four baptism families involved.
-Other times are possible by arrangement with the Rector.
-Please note that the baptism cannot occur until at least three months after your application.

 Our fervent prayer and expectation is that the baptism of your child will be the beginning of a significant relationship with the St Jude’s community through which your family will grow closer to God and his Son Jesus Christ.

 We would expect to see you at Family Services (1st Sunday of each month) or at any of our regular Sunday gatherings (8.00 am, 9.30 am, 6.30 pm).
 Children are welcome at all of these.
 A Children’s Program (for kids aged 3-12 years) operates at the 9.30 am service during school terms.

 A Playgroup runs every Tuesday 9.30-11.00 am during school term for mums, dads, grandparents or carers with children aged 0-3 years.